Basanta-iitm-git/Decoherence_mapping/README.md

 The repository is based on the work presented in the following manuscript:

-Basanta Mistri, Saksham Mahajan, John J. L. Morton, Rama K. Kamineni, and Siddharth Dhomkar, *Modeling effect of magnetic field orientation on the decoherence properties of boron vacancies in hexagonal boron nitride*
+*Modeling effect of magnetic field orientation on the decoherence properties of boron vacancies in hexagonal boron nitride* - Basanta Mistri, Saksham Mahajan, John J. L. Morton, Rama K. Kamineni, and Siddharth Dhomkar,

 # Objective:
 The objective of this repository is to explore decoherence free subspaces in varied spin defect systems.
 The code performs following tasks: